 Most countries set a limit on how long your trip will last for each visit.
 China lets you stay for a month at a time, while Brazil lets you stay for up to 90 days per visit.
 Some countries may be considerably more restrictive than this.

-Note that a multiple entry visa’s expiration clock starts ticking down the day you are issued the visa, not the day you book the first flight there or the day you leave or the day you arrive.
-If you have a 90 day multiple entry visa, you’ll want to plan your first trip within the next 90 days.
+Note that a multiple entry visa’s expiration clocks start ticking down the day you have issued the visa, not the day you book the first flight there or the day you leave or the day you arrive.
+If you have a 90-day multiple entry visa, you’ll want to plan your first trip within the next 90 days.